This article has been reviewed by tax expert Erica Gellerman, CPA.

 Employers and employees have to pay FICA taxes to cover their social security and Medicare obligations.
 However, if the IRS considers you a self-employed business owner, you contribute to social security and Medicare by paying self-employment taxes (SECA taxes).

 It can be a bit confusing to figure out if you’re a self-employed owner or an employee for tax purposes.
 Typically, business owners who actively work in a corporation are employees subject to withholding for income taxes and FICA taxes.
 The IRS usually considers the following business owners to be self-employed:

-The social security SECA tax is 12.4% on the first $132,900 of income, and the Medicare SECA tax is 2.9% on all income.
+The social security SECA tax is 12.4% on the first $132,900 of income ($137,700 for 2020), and the Medicare SECA tax is 2.9% on all income.
 Business income in excess of $200,000 is subject to the 0.9% Medicare surtax.
 These numbers should look familiar because SECA taxes essentially just add up the employer and employee share of FICA taxes.

-Fortunately, self-employed business owners can deduct half of their SECA taxes on their income tax return.
+Fortunately, self-employed business owners can deduct half of their SECA taxes on their income tax returns.